LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ### Results
 1. - Zer0(0) missing cells identified
-2. - 2 Categorical variable types ( Gender not stated = 0, 5, 20 ;  Another gender = 0, 5)- these variables were read as categorical because it only has 2 or 3 values
+2. - 2 Categorical variable types ( Gender not stated = 0, 5, 20 ;  Another gender = 0, 5)- these variables were read as categorical because it only has 2 or 3 values.
-3. - 25 Unsupported variable types were rejected.These variables have data type 'Object'
+3. - 25 Unsupported variable types were rejected.These variables have data type 'Object'.
 4. - 28 Numeric variable types were:
        - Highly positively correlated i.e. the variables have a strong relationship with each other.
        - Positively Skewed Data Distribution:

            -  Slightly Skewed = Quebec, Iran, China, Other Countries, 0 to 14 years of age,  with Skewness values within the range of  0.5 and 1.

-           -  Highly Skewed = Airport, Border, Inland, Ontario, Alberta, Britsh Columbia, Mexico, Nigeria, India, Bangladesh, Pakistan, Haiti, Columbia, Turkey, Sri Lanka, Afganistan, Male, Female,  15 to 29 years of age, 30 to 44 years of age, 45 to 59, 60 to 74 years, 75 years   with skewness greater than 1
+           -  Highly Skewed = Airport, Border, Inland, Ontario, Alberta, Britsh Columbia, Mexico, Nigeria, India, Bangladesh, Pakistan, Haiti, Columbia, Turkey, Sri Lanka, Afganistan, Male, Female,  15 to 29 years of age, 30 to 44 years of age, 45 to 59, 60 to 74 years, 75 years   with skewness greater than 1.

 ![image](https://github.com/LawalZainab/Rate-of-Asylum-Seekers-in-Canada-Big-Data-Analytics-Project/assets/157916270/ea2dfc67-fdbe-446e-9ddf-306fda163745)